 - speciality livestock (ostriches, alpacas, llamas, deer)

 Whilst agricultural diversification can be lucrative, there are many factors that farms need to consider before ‘taking the plunge’.
-The process can be long, complex and there are limits for farmers in terms of planning permission and available funding.
-That is why many farmers explore the finance options available from agriculture specialists such as Evangate Financial Services.
+The process can be long, and complex and there are limits for farmers in terms of planning permission and available funding.
+That is why many farmers explore the agriculture finance options available from specialists such as Evangate Financial Services.

 Before deciding to diversify, farmers should carry out a detailed assessment of their current business and how diversification could affect turnover in the short and long term.

 When talking to professional advisers before taking the plunge and deciding to proceed with agricultural diversification, the UK Government suggest that farmers need to consider:

 - the implications on your time, your core farm business activities, cashflow, staffing, potential liabilities etc

 - information about skills, resources and market conditions that you have gained from other local farmers who have diversified

 - how much the diversified business will cost to set up

 - how you will finance it